Fact check: No, Trump did not 'modernize' U.S. nukes

 Neither have any direct effect on the nuclear arsenal that the nation has today.

+"Under the Constitution, Congress controls nuclear modernization as part of its power to organize, equip, and fund of our armed forces.
+President Trump’s requests related to nuclear weapons modernization have not yet passed Congress, and nothing he has done would even begin to take effect until 2018," said Rep. Adam Smith, ranking member of the House Armed Services Committee, in an email.

+"The only thing he has done so far is sign a presidential memorandum requiring a nuclear posture review, but the review is nowhere near complete," he added.

-"It's not enough for the president to say, ‘Go on and modernize the force,’” said Col. Jack Jacobs, an NBC News military analyst and Medal of Honor recipient.
+Col. Jack Jacobs, an NBC News military analyst and Medal of Honor recipient, likened the president's order to Obama's efforts to close the prison Guantanamo Bay, which were ultimately unsuccessful.

 Obama undertook gradual upgrades to the nuclear arsenal and he supported a $1 trillion process for modernization last year.
 Trump has requested a huge uptick in nuclear spending — a 11 percent increase over the current year’s appropriation.
 But for now those plans are simply that.